willhaslett/covid-19-growth/README.md

 The US data are parsed and demographic data are added.
 Province/State is parsed into [state, county, territory, other] and [region, sub_region, population] are added.

-The three output formats, Pandas, CSV and JSON, all contain the same data, with the dataframes and CSV files having the same tabular format, and the JSON files are structured by the [pandas.DataFrame.to_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html) function.
+The three output formats, Pandas, CSV and JSON, all contain the same data, with the dataframes and CSV files having the same tabular format, and the JSON files structured by the [pandas.DataFrame.to_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html) function.
 In Pandas, the dataframes are placed into dictionaries as shown below.
 For CSV and JSON output, these are broken out into nine individual files.
 - Dictionary for global data